PankajJagadale/PankajJagadale/README.md

 - 👋 Hi, I’m @PankajJagadale
 - 👀 I’m interested in Coding.
-Python and C are well known language to me.
+Python and C are well known languages to me.
 - 🌱 I’m currently learning FY CSE in AISSMS IOIT Pune

 <!---